 - Try to take photographs and/or video footage of the vehicle damage and crash site, assuming it is safe to do so.

 - Save all of your medical records and documents, such as prescription slips.

-- Contact an experienced Houston personal injury attorney to discuss the possibility of getting compensated.
+- Contact an experienced Arlington TX personal injury lawyer to discuss the possibility of getting compensated.

 You should not:

 - Estimate, speculate on, or make up any details or information you’re not certain of.

 - Tell the insurance company you were not severely injured.
 Only your doctor can make that determination.